 Breakfast.
 Drive to Echmiadzin, the spiritual and administrative center of the Armenian Apostolic Church.
 Visit the churches of St. Hripsime and St. Gayane (UNESCO World Heritage Sites).
 Visit the Main Cathedral of Echmiadzin, the oldest state-built church in the world, having been built by St. Gregory the Illuminator in 303 AD (UNESCO World Heritage Site).
 Visit the Echmiadzin Cathedral's Museum, where amongst other relics, you can see the Holy Spear, with which Jesus Christ was pierced on the cross.

 Drive back to Yerevan.
 En route to Yerevan visit ruins of the 7th century Zvartnots Temple (UNESCO World Heritage Site).
 Zvartnots Cathedral was destroyed by an earthquake in 930 AD, and was lost to history until its discovery in the early 20th century.

 Return to Yerevan.
-Continue to the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
+Visit the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
 The Armenian Genocide Memorial Complex houses both the Armenian Genocide Museum, and the Tsitsernakaberd Genocide Memorial.

 Visit one of the richest depositories of manuscripts and books in the world, the Matenadaran Institute of Ancient Manuscripts.
-Stop at the popular fruit market “Shouka” to buy traditional sweets and dry fruits.
-Visit the Republic Square to see the "Dancing Fountains", a choreographed water show synched with lights and music.
+Stop at the popular fruit market "Shouka" to buy traditional sweets and dry fruits.
 Overnight in Yerevan.